GitTimeraider/Directadmin-Emailforwarder-docker/README.md

 3.  **Change default password immediately**
     -   This is critical for security
 4.  **Configure additional users** (if needed)
-    -   Navigate to User Management
+    -   Navigate to User Management under Admin
     -   Create users for team members
 5.  **Enable 2FA** (Recommended)
-    -   Click "Enable 2FA" in the dashboard
+    -   Click "Enable 2FA" in the settings
     -   Scan QR code with authenticator app

 ### Managing Email Forwarders